svnm/react-webpack-example/README.md

 ## Getting Started

-- Install: `npm install -g generator-gulp-app`
+- Install: `npm install -g generator-gulp-react`
-- Run: `yo gulp-app`
+- Run: `yo gulp-react`
 - Run `gulp` for building to the `dist` directory and `gulp serve` for preview